 I went back to my hotel room, purchased travel insurance (which you can buy during the trip with some carriers), and never looked back.
 Whenever I leave my home country of the United States, I don’t travel without it.

-Note: World Nomads covers to age 70.
+Note: World Nomads covers until age 70.
 If you’re 70 or older, check out Insure My Trip.
 And, if you want to get additional repatriation coverage to help you return to your home country in an emergency, MedJet is the way to go.

 You Can Make Travel Easier

 Making travel easier is very much in your hands!
-Sure, things come up when we’re traveling, or even when we’re planning our trip.
+Sure, things come up when we’re traveling or even when we’re planning our trip.
 But, there are a lot of things we can do to take control so we have a less stressful and better vacation.

-I hope these tips are helpful and please do email me if you have any you suggest.
+I hope these tips are helpful, and please do email me if you have any you suggest.
 Thanks!

 You Might Also Like